TWUOnline/LDRS663/_pages/unit-1-topic-1.md

 This final element of the CoI model is the design and facilitation of the learning experience
 >to support and enhance social and cognitive presence for the purpose of realizing educational outcomes. (p.
 90).

 Teaching presence can be a shared function between members of the community.
-Garrison, et.al. point out that the design of the experience is typically performed by the teacher, and the facilitation is more often shared.
+Garrison, et al. point out that the design of the experience is typically performed by the teacher, and the facilitation is more often shared.
+In a connected course like this one, there is a greater emphasis on shared facilitation in a community of learners compared to what might be experienced in a f2f course.
+It is in this shared discourse in a safe environment that allows learners to engage in the difficult cognitive work of learning.

 ## References